alanng10/class-lang/Info/Article/Word/a.md

 Word "less" has meaning that is compared.

-Word "lite" has meaning that is left;
+Word "lite" has meaning that is left.

-Word "rite" has meaning that is right;
+Word "rite" has meaning that is right.

 Word "out" has meaning that is output destination.